na-na-hi/renget/archive/mrxqd.md

 ---

+>Dr. Acheron
+Another one of Ramses' cronies.
+Only heard about him vaguely in Karnak's ramblings, but he sounds like the tech man for the mutant side.
+Karnak's always going off about "purifying the world" and all that by knocking humans off their perch, but I wonder what the guy's gotta say about bots?
+Not like they're the top dogs either, but I really can't see them wanting to work together.
+The fact they got a tech guy at all is something I wouldn't-a expected.
+Anyway, since he's working with Ramses, there's a high likelihood he's in the "really should avoid meeting this guy if I want to stay alive" section of people in the wastes.

+Recommended Meal: Don't say octopus, don't say octopus, don't say octopus...
+Fettuccine alfredo and some crispy roasted mini potatoes.

+---

+>Queen Bee
+If there was a competition on who's had the most sex in the wasteland, QB here would be...
+I'll say top ten just because she ain't that old.
+If you got a pulse and don't look like a pile of manure she's ready to jump your bones.
+We even had a drink together once and...
+I'm glad I know how to stick to my guns and that even as a raider she knows how to take no for an answer because that was way too close for comfort.
+Even besides her reputation for her hanky panky record, she ain't a girl you want to mess with.
+I don't even know where she hides all those knives but I've seen her put more holes in a man than an old piece of Swiss cheese before he could even pull his gun out.

+Dateable?: That outfit's just cheating...
+No, I can't.
+QB ain't looking for anything serious and I want a girl who'll settle down and stay with me through thick and thin.
+Not saying she's unreliable, but... she's ain't one to stick around when she gets bored.

+Recommended Meal: Honey baked ham with some grilled slices of pineapple and a bread roll.

+---

 >Kara Ramirez
 Just another girl trying to survive in this wasteland and stay out of the way.
 Makes a decent meal and that's about all she's got to say about herself.
 Is a bitch to people for no reason because that's how she was brought up.
 Puts up a tough front that probably doesn't convince anyone.